bjoroen/serus/README.md

 ## TODOs

-- [ ] Integration Tests
+- Integration Tests
 - [ ] Write tests that take in and run an example file of instructions and asserts the state of the VM
 - [x] Start REPL for better testing

-- [ ] Lexer and Parser
+- Lexer and Parser
 - [ ] Error handling - Lexer and Parser should return Result<T,E>
 - [ ] Error reporting - Lexer and Parser should keep track of line and colum for better error reporting
-  - [ ] Lexer should handle Directives and Labels
 - [ ] Parse should handle Directives and Labels
 - [ ] Write short documentation about Lexer and Parser implementation
+- [x] Lexer should handle Directives and Labels

-- [ ] Assembler
+- Assembler
-  - [ ] Define grammar for Directives and Labels
+- [x] Define grammar for Directives and Labels

 ## VM